-Between March 14, 2019 and May 31, 2020, the Company made cash deposits of \$1,907,000, included in prepaid expenses and other current assets on the consolidated balance sheets for the acquisition of 100% of the operating rights under U.S. federal oil and gas leases, administered by the BLM in Garfield and Wayne Counties covering approximately 8,480 gross acres in P.R.
+Between March 14, 2019 and August 31, 2020, the Company made cash deposits of \$1,907,000 (acting through its wholly owned subsidiary, TMC Capital LLC ("TMC"), included in prepaid expenses and other current assets on the consolidated balance sheets for the acquisition of 100% of the operating rights under U.S. federal oil and gas leases, administered by the U.S. department of Bureau Land Management in Garfield and Wayne Counties covering approximately 8,480 gross acres in P.R.
 Springs and the Tar Sands Triangle within the State of Utah.
 The total consideration of \$3,000,000 has been partially settled by a cash payment of \$1,907,000, with the balance of \$1,093,000 still outstanding.